Introduction to Inbound Marketing

 5. Turn the customers to promoters

-No more push Marketing!
+No more push Marketing

 Inbound Marketing is quite the opposite of push marketing, where marketers push their products to customers mainly through interruptive ads.
-Unlike this method, Inbound Marketing contains various elements, like blog posts, ebooks, landing pages, social media pages that contain information that target audience when they are searching for it.
+Unlike this method, inbound contains various elements, like blog posts, ebooks, landing pages, social media pages that contain information that target audience when they are searching for it.
 At their own time and pace.

 By matching the content posted with customers’ needs and preferences, you naturally start attracting inbound traffic that can be converted, closed and delighted over time.